-Mr. Kaneko would end up dedicating his life to education; first as a middle school teacher at Willard, then as a counselor at Berkeley High School.
+Mr. Kaneko would end up dedicating his life to education; first as a counselor at Willard, then at Berkeley High School.
 In their Berkeley home, he and his wife Cathy hosted me in their living room, their dog lying at the foot of the couch.
 He began to recall memories of camp by talking about his mother, noting that she was alive and well at 98 years old.

 I have these memories but I never had it verified with anyone else.
 One of the words I remember was toa-jyuku.
 I knew it because that was the pro-Japanese school and there was a point, I think, when the government or the army or the Western Defense didn't know what was going on in the camps because there was a section for no-no people, who were actually jailed there, in Tule Lake.
 And there were us, that were in families and they had schools.
 And I remember having a haircut, very short, if not bald or shaved.
 White shirts, dark pants, dark shoes.
 Very parochial, and getting up early.